risk-first/website/Debugging-Bets.md

 In [The Purpose Of The Development Team](Purpose-Development-Team.md) we looked at how a development team is all about trying to shift the risk profile in favour of the business.
 Perhaps by removing the risk of customers not having the features they want, or not signing up, or not learning about the product.

 Then, in [Coding Bets](Coding-Bets.md) we considered the same thing at task level.
 That is, in choosing to spend time on a given task we are staking our time to improve our risk position.
-And, it’s definitely a bet, because sometimes, a piece of coding simply doesn’t end up the way you want.
+And, it’s definitely a bet, because sometimes, a piece of coding simply doesn’t end up working the way you want.

 ![Article Series](images/generated/practices/debugging/bets.png)